threefoldtech/info_grid/src/wiki/terms_conditions_sales.md

 ## DEFINITIONS AND RELATED TERMS

-The definitions which apply to this Agreement, unless stated otherwise herein, can be found at: https://library.threefold.me/info/legal/#/legal__definitions_legal, and are incorporated herein by reference.
+The definitions which apply to this Agreement, unless stated otherwise herein, can be found [here](./definitions_legal.md), and are incorporated herein by reference.

 ##  TF TECH GENERAL TERMS AND CONDITIONS OF SALE